jimktrains/prrplsattiny20/README.md

 Here is how I test and program these modules.
 The Arduino is running [this sketch](tpi_programmer/) from (Junk + Arduino)[https://junkplusarduino.blogspot.com/p/attiny10-resources.html].
 I added a software serial console to it.
+The FT232RL in the schematic is actually a breakout board that provides the +5V.

 ![Programming and Testing Schematic](prog_test_schem.png)